Kalvium-Program/react-adj-jsx-solution/README.md

 The aim of this lab is to use `jsx` and create a small form.

 ### Task:
+Create a new react project using the following command:
+`npx create-react-project project-name`.

-Your task is to create a form - as shown below:
+Once your project is created then, create a form - as shown below:
 (NOTE: you are free to beutify the form according to you, but the structure must remain the same)

 ![](https://s3.ap-south-1.amazonaws.com/kalvi-education.github.io/front-end-web-development/jsx-adj.png)